open-wc/open-wc/packages/scoped-elements/README.md

      at [...]/node_modules/page-b/node_modules/feature-a/feature-a.js:3:16
    ```

-3. [with-scope](https://open-wc.org/scoped-elements/demo/with-scope/) [[code](https://github.com/open-wc/open-wc/tree/master/packages/scoped-elements/demo/with-scope)] This example successfully fixes the problem by using `createScopedHtml` on both **Page A** and **Page B**.
+3. [with-scope](https://open-wc.org/scoped-elements/demo/with-scope/) [[code](https://github.com/open-wc/open-wc/tree/master/packages/scoped-elements/demo/with-scope)] This example successfully fixes the problem by using `createScope` on both **Page A** and **Page B**.

 ## How it works

-`createScopedHtml` defines your custom element classes and creates a unique scoped tag for each of them if you need to use multiple versions of an element.
+`createScope` defines your custom element classes and creates a unique scoped tag for each of them if you need to use multiple versions of an element.
 In case those classes were already defined, it will return the previously defined tag.

-Then, the `html` function provided by the `createScopedHtml` method transforms the template literal into another one replacing the tags used by the user by the ones defined by the custom elements.
+Then, the `html` function provided by the `createScope` method transforms the template literal into another one replacing the tags used by the user by the ones defined by the custom elements.
 Finally, the transformed template literal is going to be processed by `lit-html`.

 `<my-button>${this.text}</my-button>`